RobokopU24/NewSourceProposals/.github/ISSUE_TEMPLATE/new-source-proposal.md

 ---

 ## Instructions:
 This serves as the entry point for evaluating a new source for potential inclusion in ROBOKOP.
 It does not need to be filled out completely, but please provide as much information as possible.
-Content may be copied and pasted from the source’s website, documentation, or publications.
 These fields support the evaluation of the source’s alignment with FAIR principles (Findable, Accessible, Interoperable, Reusable).

 ---